jmlastimoso/marphycolab-website/content/authors/gs-steffi/_index.md

 - Grad Students
 ---

-Steffi plans to explore the diversity and phylogeny of some members of the Order Dictyotales (e.g., fan-like and calcifying species of the genus *Padina*) that are found in the Bolinao-Anda reef complex, Pangasinan.
+Steffi plans to explore the diversity and molecular phylogeny of the brown algal genus *Dictyopteris* (Dictyotales, Phaeophyceae) that are found in the Bolinao-Anda reef complex, Pangasinan.